digitalnatives/assessment/js-numerals/README.md

 Javascript/Frontend Programmer - Excercise 1
 =============================

 Fork this project with the original description and write your own code.
+Don't use external library for the conversion.

 Commit the important milestones and not just the final result!